sladkovm/sladkovm.github.io/_posts/2017-09-07-Deploying-Plotly-Dash-in-a-Docker-Container-on-Digitital-Ocean.markdown

 ### Orchestrated deployment of containers

 Deployment options for multiple containers are specified in the  *docker-compose.yml* file.
-The [*official guide*](https://docs.docker.com/compose/) is a good place for browsing for more features, such as *volume sharing* between container and the host machine for example.
+The [*official guide*](https://docs.docker.com/compose/) is a good place for browsing for more features, such as *volume sharing* between container and the host machine.

 What our file specifies is that we have two services.
 The *dash_app* is served on the port `8000` and can be reached on the internal docker network at `http://dash_app:8000` (note the reference in the `./nginx/project.conf`).
 The *nginx* server depends on the `dash_app`, because it has to serve it on the port `80`